Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Discussions

 $\hat{\psi}_n$ being a regular estimator sequence and the underlying statistical model $\calP \coloneqq \{\P_{\theta}: \theta \in \Theta\}$ being DQM at $\theta$, taken together, imply that $U_{n}$ and $V_{n}$, respectively, converge marginally to some random variables $U$ and $V$, with $U$ to be defined later.
 Hence, by Lemma~\ref{lem:joint vs. marginal tightness} and~\ref{lem:asymp tight}, $(U_n, V_n)$ is jointly asymptotically tight.
 Fix a subsequence $\{n'\}$ of the original sequence indexed by $n$.
 By Lemma~\ref{thm:prokhorov},~\ref{lem:joint vs. marginal tightness} and~\ref{lem:asymp tight}, there exists a further subsequence $\{n''\}$ of $\{n'\}$ such that the distribution of $(U_{n''}, V_{n''})$ converges to the joint distribution of $(U, V)$.
-For convenience, as commonly done in the literature \citep{van2023weak}, we abuse our notation and denote the subsequence $\{n''\}$ by $\{n\}$.
+For convenience, as commonly done in the literature \cite{van2023weak}, we abuse our notation and denote the subsequence $\{n''\}$ by $\{n\}$.
 Now let

 Then the joint distribution of $(U_n, W_n)$ has the limiting distribution $(U, V (h) - \frac{1}{2} \langle \bbG_{\theta} h, h \rangle)$, which follows from $\calP$ being LAN, a consequence of Proposition~\ref{prop:lan}.
 Next, since $\hat{\psi}_{n}$ is a regular estimator sequence, by Definition~\ref{def:par dqm}, for all $h \in \T_\theta \Theta$,